theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > excepted ) after it         shall have   been  presented to him , the Same shall be     a   Law   ,
 # V/J      .
 J/P   NPrSg/ISg+ VX    NSg/VX NSg/V V/J       P  I+  .
 D   I/J  VX    NSg/VX D/P NSg/V .
 > in        like        Manner as    if    he       had signed it        , unless the Congress by      their Adjournment
 # NPrSg/J/P NSg/V/J/C/P NSg+   NSg/R NSg/C NPr/ISg+ V   V/J    NPrSg/ISg .
-C      D   NPrSg/V  NSg/J/P D+    NSg
+C      D   NPrSg/V  NSg/J/P D$+   NSg
 > prevent its     Return , in        which Case     it         shall not   be     a   Law    .
-# V       ISg/D+ NSg/V  .
+# V       ISg/D$+ NSg/V  .
 NPrSg/J/P I/C+  NPrSg/V+ NPrSg/ISg+ VX    NSg/C NSg/VX D/P NSg/V+ .
 >
 #
 > Every Order , Resolution , or      Vote   to which the Concurrence of the Senate and